pratibha0722/vap_xray_prediction/README.md

 This repository accompanies the study:

-**"YOLOv8-Based Automated Detection and Longitudinal Monitoring of Ventilator-Associated Pneumonia in Severe Traumatic Brain Injury Patients."**
+**"Deep Learning for Ventilator Associated Pneumonia Detection in Severe Traumatic Brain Injured Patients on Serial Chest Radiograph."**

 ## Repository Contents